Freedom of panorama: New Zealand

 Under the Copyright Act (1994) of New Zealand, exemptions exist for free sharing of photographs of certain works like sculptures, but none for graphic works like murals and street art, even if these are located in public spaces.
 This means permission from the artists or whoever is the copyright holder is required to freely take photographs of such graphic works for sharing purposes, especially with commercial intent.
 However, this restriction is largely ignored, as evidenced by tourists' continued sharing of such images on social media and marketing companies' utilizations of copyrighted graphic works as background elements in advertisements.
 In 2019, artist Xoë Hall expressed her indignation over Whitcoulls's use of images of her Wellington mural in their calendars, and suggested her peer muralists in New Zealand "have a contract for every wall they paint, stating who owns the copyright, and to include that in the mural with the artist's name."

 Nigeria

-Freedom of panorama in Nigeria is provided at item (d) of the Second Schedule ("Exceptions from copyright control"), stating that artistic works found in public places can be reproduced and the resulting copies distributed.
+Under Section 20(1)(e) of the Nigerian Copyright Act (2022), freedom of panorama is restricted to "the inclusion in an audiovisual work or a broadcast of an artistic work situated in a place where it can be viewed by the public."
+Free use of public space is only permitted to audio-visual media, and photographs of copyrighted public art cannot be used for commercial purpose, though uses in education and research are permitted.

+North Korea

+There is an adequate freedom of panorama provision under the copyright law of North Korea.
+Article 32(8) states that permission from copyright holders is not required for reproduction of artistic works "installed in public places".